Frequently Asked Questions

 What is the minimum age for getting a tattoo?

-Do I need to sign any forms?
+Do I need to sign anything?

 Can I bring a friend or child with me?